mougiakouel/QGIS-Training-Manual/introduction/intro.rst

 also learn how to use analysis functions in QGIS.

-When you complete the course, you should be comfortable with using QGIS for all the functions you usually need from a GIS for everyday use.
+When you complete the course, you should be comfortable with using QGIS for all of the functions you usually need from a GIS for everyday use.

 |hard| Advanced
 ...............................................................................

-In this category, the assumption is that you are experienced with GIS, with knowledge and experience of spatial databases, using data on a remote server, perhaps writing scripts for analysis purposes, etc.
+In this category, the assumption is that you are experienced with GIS, have knowledge of and experience with spatial databases, using data on a remote server, perhaps writing scripts for analysis purposes, etc.

 Following the instructions for the other two levels will familiarize you with the approach that the QGIS interface follows, and will ensure that you know how